-- Inland open waters, such as rivers, canals, lakes, reservoirs and quarries continue to be the leading locations with 58% of deaths.
+- Inland open waters, such as rivers, canals, lakes, reservoirs and quarries continue to be the leading locations with 62 per cent of deaths

-- Males continue to over represent with 78% of deaths.
+- Males continue to over represent with 83 per cent of deaths

-- Almost half of (43%) people had no intention to enter the water, such as those walking, with causes including slips, trips and falls, being cut off by the tide, or swept in by waves.
+- 40 per cent people had no intention to enter the water, such as those walking, with causes including slips, trips and falls, being cut off by the tide, or swept in by waves .

 How can I get involved?

-The NWSF supports World Drowning Prevention Day and urges its members to support the day via social media
+The NWSF will be launching its #RespectTheWater summer campaign to coincide with World Drowning Prevention Day and urges it members to support this via social media.

 We recommend using the following hashtags in any social media posts: